Appointments required for all service and to shop in person

 Will the piercing bleed?

 The genital area has higher blood flow than most other areas of the body, so some bleeding is expected.
 We will place some gauze on your piercing before you leave to help manage this.
 VCH, HCH, and triangle piercings may have more noticeable bleeding for the first couple of days or longer.
 You may need to change your gauze several times a day as the bleeding slows.
 A panty liner or maxi pad can be used instead of gauze.
+Be advised that taking pain relievers like advil/motrin/naproxen/aspirin and/or consuming alcohol can thin your blood and cause additional bleeding and/or bruising.

-Do I need to shave/wax before the piercing?
+Do I need to shave/wax before the piercing

 That’s mostly your personal preference.
 We can perform most piercings around any body hair you may have.
 For christina/pubic surface or outer labia piercings, it may be more comfortable if you at least trim hair around the piercing site so it won’t tangle with the jewelry.
 If you normally shave or wax, it may be easier for your routine to complete your hair removal just before the piercing, so you don’t have to worry about it for a little while.